 Daily Technical Indicators: [See LOW daily technical indicators chart]

-The daily MACD line is above its signal line since May 3, 2018.
+The daily MACD line is below its signal line since July 24, 2018.
 This is an indication that the short-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
 It indicates that the current short-term downtrend is getting weak.

 The distance between the Bollinger Bands is falling, and it was 4.88% on Friday.
 It is 56.06% lower than one year average.
-It indicates the period of high volatility of the stock price.
+It indicates the period of low volatility of the stock price.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 Price is close to the 50 Day Moving Average.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.